 - Safely Returning to Work.
 Find out which businesses can operate with proper safety and health measures in place.
 Download a template plan to ensure you are following guidance if you reopen.
-Get answers to frequently asked questions and provide input on the process and what you are doing to keep workers safe.
+Get answers to frequently asked questions and provide input on the process and what you are doing to keep workers and customers safe.

 - MN Symptom Screener.
 A digital tool to help Minnesota businesses and organizations promote health and safety on-site as the economy reopens.
 Available on the Minnesota Safety Council website, the screening tool will provide important health information that will help slow the spread of COVID-19 and save lives.
 A free and available resource to any business or organization.

-- The Department of Labor and Industry provides information about workplace safety, labor standards, workers' compensation, construction trades information, exams and licenses and apprenticeship training changes, plus answer to frequently asked questions for employers and employees related to COVID-19.
+- The Department of Labor and Industry provides information about workplace safety, labor standards, workers' compensation, construction trades information, exams and licenses and apprenticeship training changes, plus answers to frequently asked questions for employers and employees related to COVID-19.

 - Small Business Assistance.
 Frequently updated guide to federal, state and other potential financial assistance for small Minnesota businesses.